Security measurement of a medical communication scheme based on chaos and DNA coding: Cryptanalysis of MPPS

-If the encryption process is unrelated to the plain-image, any encryption scheme is robust against cropping attack.

-Actually, the ability against cropping attacks is contradictory to good plaintext/ciphertext sensitivity.
-In \cite[Fig.~8]{Ravichandran:DNA:ITN2017}, these tests can be seen as modifying a few cipher-image pixels, but the difference in two decrypted images are very close, which means the ciphertext/plaintext sensitivity is poor.
-In other words, such experiments show that MPPS has security flaws rather than superiority.
+\item \textit{Cropping Attack}: If the encryption process is unrelated to the plain-image, then any encryption scheme is robust against cropping attack.
+Actually, the ability against cropping attacks is contradictory to the good sensitivity of ciphertext on the change of plaintext.
+In \cite[Fig.~8]{Ravichandran:DNA:ITN2017}, the difference between the two decrypted images is very close, which means the sensitivity of cipher-image on change of plain-image is weak.
+In other words, these experiments show that MPPS has security flaws rather than superiority.